About the New York AIR Society

-The New York AIR Society is composed of a diverse group of ambitious young professionals from a variety of industries in New York.
-Since its inception, the AIR Society has raised more than $4.5 million to fund research and patient care, as well as clinical and educational programs at National Jewish Health.
+The New York AIR Society is composed of a diverse group of philanthropic young professionals from a variety of industries.
+Since its inception, the New York AIR Society has raised more than $5 million to fund research, patient care and clinical and educational programs at National Jewish Health.

-Each year, the Committee plans an exciting night to honor a local leader who has shown devotion, talent and integrity in his or her industry.
-The Benefit includes terrific food, drink, live music, dancing and and an auction for nearly 400 professionals.
+Each year, the committee plans an exciting night to honor a local leader who has shown devotion, talent and integrity in his or her industry.
+The Benefit includes terrific food, drink, live music and dancing for nearly 400 professionals.